 Important to remember

-According to WHO information, small children in the first year of their life are especially sensitive to a deficiency (lack) of body weight.
+According to WHO information, young children in the first year of their life are especially sensitive to deficiency (lack) of body weight.

-• With a lack of weight in a child, not only a physical lag begins, but also a serious slowdown in mental and mental development.
+• If a child is underweight, not only physical retardation begins, but also a serious slowdown in mental and mental development.

-Against this background, parents can observe two main problems in their child, which arise precisely when raising a child with a lack of body weight.
+Against this background, parents can observe two main problems in their child, which arise precisely when raising a child with underweight.

 Problems

-• Vomiting and choking while eating.
-A baby, under the age of one, still does not know how to chew, so it can choke, if the child's nervous system is overloaded, then in food this can manifest itself in the form of vomiting.
-At the same time, grinding or grinding even more strongly does not help.
+• Vomits and gags while eating.
+A baby, under the age of one year, does not yet know how to chew, so he may choke if the child has nervous system is overloaded, then in food it can manifest itself in the form of vomiting.
+At the same time, grinding or grinding even more does not help.

-Solution to the problem: arouse the child's interest in food, let him learn to eat on his own, he controls the process.
-Give your baby a piece of bread in a pen, a peeled cucumber, or a piece of an apple.
+Solution to the problem: arouse the child’s interest in food, let him learn to eat on his own, and control the process himself.
+Give your baby a piece of bread in his hand, a peeled cucumber or a piece of apple.

 • Refuses to sit on the potty.

-Solution to the problem: Check if it's comfortable.
-Do not strongly insist, and even more so, forcibly keep the baby on the potty.
-This will only increase the protest.
-It is necessary to offer to go to the potty calmly, carefully choosing the time.
-It is best to do this after sleep, after a long break or 20 minutes after eating - this is the best time for the baby to go to the potty and understand what you want from him.
+Solution to the problem: Check if it is comfortable.
+You shouldn’t insist too much, much less forcefully hold your baby on the potty.
+This will only intensify the protest.
+You should offer to go potty calmly, choosing the time carefully.
+It is best to do this after sleep, after a long break, or 20 minutes after eating - this is the best time for the baby to go to the potty and understand what you want from him.

-That is why it is so important to control the weight of the baby.
-With a lack of milk or during milk crises, it is recommended to supplement with a specialized mixture.
-For small and premature babies, dry and ready-made mixtures in jars are developed, which are convenient to take with you.
-They are designed to feed a child from birth to the age of 18 months. or weight gain up to 9 kg.
+This is why it is so important to control your baby’s weight.
+If there is a lack of milk or during milk crises, it is recommended to supplement with a specialized formula.
+For low birth weight and premature babies, dry and ready-made formulas in jars have been developed that are convenient to take with you.
+They are designed to feed a child from birth until the age of 18 months. or weight gain up to 9 kg.

-Read more about the indications for switching to artificial or mixed feeding, how to choose a formula for a baby, how and when to introduce complementary foods, and more. others are well described in book "Artificial and mixed feeding" by Elena Khramtsova.
+Learn more about the indications for switching to artificial or mixed feeding, how to choose a formula for your baby, how and when to introduce complementary foods, and much more. others are well described in book “Artificial and mixed feeding” by Elena Khramtsova.

-Remember that each child is individual and all the norms, including those indicated by WHO, are only a guideline, but by no means a mandatory comparison.
-It is important how the baby feels, how harmonious he is - only this matters.
+Remember that each child is individual and all standards, including those specified by WHO, are only a guideline, but in no case a mandatory comparison.
+It’s important how the baby feels, how harmonious he is - that’s the only thing that matters.

-If it is larger or smaller than it should be, and at the same time it is cheerful, cheerful and develops well, then this is the growth rate and weight for your child.
+If he is larger or smaller than he should be and at the same time cheerful, cheerful and developing well, then this is the normal height and weight for your child.

 Most parents are interested in the physical health of their children.
-Indicators of weight and height of a child under 10 years old are its key parameters, both for girls and boys.
+The weight and height of a child under 10 years of age are his key parameters for both girls and boys.
 The evaluation criterion is a special scale or auxiliary tables compiled by the World Health Organization.
-What values will be optimal for different age periods of both sexes?
+What values will be optimal for different age period both sexes?

-Measurement physical child gives an understanding of the course of development
+Measurement physical child gives an understanding of the progress of development

-Development indicators of girls and boys in the first year of life
+Development indicators for girls and boys in the first year of life

 Weight by month

-There is a separate table showing weight gain for babies up to a year old:
+There is a separate table showing weight gain for babies up to one year:

-The norm and limits of deviation of the child's weight indicator in the first year of life
+Norm and limits of deviation of a child’s weight in the first year of life

 Height and weight of a child from one year to 10 years

-Very low and high numbers indicate the presence of deviations, those that are in the range above and below the average belong to the variants of the norm.
+Very low and high numbers indicate the presence of deviations; those that are above and below the average are considered variants of the norm.

-The height and weight table for children under 10 years old is compiled separately for boys and separately for girls and will help you determine for yourself whether it is necessary to correct the process of physical development of your child.
+The height and weight table for children under 10 years of age is compiled separately for boys and separately for girls and will help you independently determine whether the process of your child’s physical development needs to be adjusted.

 Indicator table for boys

-Taking into account the regular weight and height gain by young men, WHO compiled the following table of height and weight for boys under 10 years old:
+Taking into account the regular weight and height gain of young men, WHO has compiled the following table of height and weight of boys under 10 years of age:

-Growth indicators of development of boys up to ten years
+Growth indicators of development of boys under ten years of age

-The table of height and weight of boys of 10 years old shows a proportional ratio for a given time period:
+The height and weight table for boys aged 10 years shows the proportional ratio for a given time period:

 Indicator table for girls

 Unlike boys, girls develop much faster.
-Therefore, do not be surprised that children of different sexes of the same age may be inferior in performance to each other.
+Therefore, it should not be surprising that children of different sexes of the same age may be inferior in performance to each other.
 The height and weight of girls under 10 years old is presented in this diagram:

-Growth indicators of development of girls up to ten years
+Growth indicators of girls under ten years of age

-How do children grow from one to three?
+How do children grow from one to three years old?

-The WHO table of average values will help to track the timely increase in the required centimeters and kilograms:
+The WHO table of average values will help you monitor the timely increase in the required centimeters and kilograms:

 Age